If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Notable side effect tendency More early activation More associated with loose stools and diarrhea

 The biggest practical difference is half-life, which is how long a medication stays active in the body.
-Fluoxetine has a very long half-life.
+Fluoxetine has a very long half-life, the longest of the SSRIs.
 Sertraline has a much shorter one.
 That has real consequences.
-Fluoxetine is gentler to stop, with milder and less frequent discontinuation symptoms, and it is more forgiving of a missed dose.
-Sertraline's discontinuation symptoms are more noticeable if it is stopped abruptly.
-The long half-life also means fluoxetine's effects and drug interactions linger for weeks after the last dose.
+Fluoxetine is gentler to stop, with milder and less frequent discontinuation symptoms, and it is more forgiving of a missed dose, since the level in the body drops slowly on its own.
+Sertraline's discontinuation symptoms are more noticeable if it is stopped abruptly, so it needs a more careful taper.
+The long half-life cuts both ways.
+It also means fluoxetine's effects and drug interactions linger for weeks after the last dose, which matters when switching to certain other medications.
+A clinician planning a switch from fluoxetine to an MAOI, for example, has to allow a gap of around five weeks.

 On stomach effects, sertraline is more associated with loose stools and diarrhea.
-The difference is a tendency, not a rule, and many people do well on either.
+Fluoxetine is more likely to bring early jitteriness or insomnia.
+Both also share nausea in the first weeks.
+These are tendencies, not rules, and many people do well on either with no trouble.

 Approved uses differ too.
 Sertraline is approved for major depressive disorder, panic disorder, post-traumatic stress disorder, social anxiety disorder, obsessive-compulsive disorder, and premenstrual dysphoric disorder.
-Fluoxetine is approved for major depressive disorder, obsessive-compulsive disorder, bulimia nervosa, and panic disorder, with depression and OCD also approved in children, and PMDD under the name Sarafem.
-Fluoxetine is the SSRI with an approval for bulimia.
+Fluoxetine is approved for major depressive disorder, including in children 8 and older, obsessive-compulsive disorder, including in children 7 and older, bulimia nervosa, and panic disorder, with PMDD approved under the brand name Sarafem.
+Fluoxetine is the SSRI with an approval for bulimia, which is a meaningful distinction when an eating disorder is part of the picture.
+Sertraline carries the broader anxiety approval list, including PTSD and social anxiety.
+As with any SSRI, off-label use for conditions outside these lists is routine and well supported.

 Side effects compared

 The differences in this area are small.
 Fluoxetine is more likely to cause early jitteriness or insomnia because it is more activating.
-Sertraline is more likely to cause loose stools and diarrhea.
+Sertraline is more likely to cause loose stools and diarrhea, though taking the dose with food often helps.
 If a side effect is severe, or it is not improving after a few weeks, that is a conversation to have with a prescriber rather than a reason to stop on your own.

 Sleep, weight, and sexual effects

-For sleep, weight, and sexual effects, the two are broadly similar.
+For sleep, weight, and sexual effects, the two are broadly similar, with one clear contrast around sleep.

-For sleep, fluoxetine is the more activating of the two, so insomnia is somewhat more common early on, and it is often taken in the morning.
-Sertraline can also disturb sleep, but it is more neutral.
+For sleep, fluoxetine is the more activating of the two, so insomnia is somewhat more common early on, and it is usually taken in the morning.
+Sertraline can also disturb sleep, but it is closer to neutral.
+It is most often taken in the morning as well, though a prescriber may move it to the evening if it causes drowsiness instead.

 Sexual side effects are common with both.
-They can include lower sex drive, delayed orgasm, and arousal difficulties, and they tend to last as long as the medication is taken rather than fading like nausea does.
-These effects are worth raising with a prescriber, because there are real options, including a dose change or a switch.
+They can include lower sex drive, delayed orgasm, and arousal or erection difficulties, and they tend to last as long as the medication is taken rather than fading like nausea does.
+These effects are worth raising with a prescriber, because there are real options, including a dose change, a switch, or adding another medication such as bupropion to counter them.

 Why a clinician might choose one over the other